golang/vulndb/doc/triage.md

 6. Edit the report file template.
 7. Run `vulnreport commit [<report file> | <Github issue number>]`.
 This will lint the report, add exported symbols, convert the YAML to OSV, and commit the new files with a standard commit message.
+Commits are to the local git repository.
 The `vulnreport commit` command also accepts multiple space-separated files/issue numbers, and will create a separate commit for each report.
+8. Send the commit for review and approval.
+See the Go [contribution guide](https://go.dev/doc/contribute) for sending a change on Gerrit.

 ### Standard Library Reports